VAST-3.0-minmaxbitrate-pair

 Check your VAST tag for

-VAST-3.0-minmaxbitrate-pair and other issues instantly.Validate a tag →Other Values rules
+VAST-3.0-minmaxbitrate-pair and other issues instantly.Open the VAST tag validator →Other Values rules